violethaze74/eclipse/README.md

        `org.eclipse.core.runtime`).
        Features are specified using their Feature ID suffixed with `.feature.group` (e.g., `org.eclipse.rcp.feature.group`).
-  4. Right-click in the editor and choose _Create Target Definition File_ to update the corresponding .target file.
+  4. Select the file in the Package Explorer, right-click, and choose _Create Target Definition File_ to update the corresponding .target file.

 Both the `.tpd` and `.target` files should be committed.